What is neck pain?

 What a pain in the neck!
-We rely on that well-worn phrase to describe any number of nuisances, but its literal meaning, an actual pain in our neck, can stem from a wide variety of causes and respond to many possible treatments, according to Interventional Pain Management Specialist Kaliq Chang, MD, of Atlantic Spine Center.
+We rely on that well-worn phrase to describe any number of nuisances.
+Still, its literal meaning, actual pain in our neck, can stem from a wide variety of causes and respond to many possible treatments, according to Interventional Pain Management Specialist Kaliq Chang, MD, of Atlantic Spine Center.

 Also known as the cervical spine, the neck is formed of bony vertebrae that stretch from the bottom of the skull to the top of the torso.
 It’s an amazingly complex structure, Dr. Chang notes, since cervical discs between vertebrae work to absorb shocks, while muscles, bones, and ligaments in the neck work together to move the head.

 “That’s why there are numerous things that can go awry, triggering neck pain,” explains Dr. Chang, an interventional pain management specialist.
 “This pain can also take many forms – from a dull ache to tenderness, and from sharp or shooting pain to numbness and tingling.”

 Neck pain symptoms can be acute and last for a couple of days, or chronic.
 Typical cervical symptoms include pain, that is worse after holding the head for an extended period, which is usually called tech neck.
 Muscle spasms in the neck, tightness, and decreased ability to move the head are common signs of neck pain.
 Some patients describe their cervical symptoms as stiff neck or pain during movements.
 In some cases, headaches show neck issues, especially after holding your head in one position.

 In case of severe cervical spine pain or pain that spreads or radiates into other body parts, and causes tingling or numbness, nausea, and dizziness, you should definitely see a doctor.
 Neck pain can spread into the shoulders or upper back.